Atlin Volcanic Field: November 8, 1898 eruption

 One possible explanation for the story is that placer miners found gold-bearing gravels beneath an ancient lava flow at the base of Ruby Mountain, and were actively tunneling under the old lava flow to mine the gravels.
-As its name suggests, Ruby Mountain is ruby-colored due to the scoriaceous tephra that covers much of its summit and the summer sun shining off of the ruby-red flanks of the volcano may have started the rumour.
-There have been no evidence of the eruption found in the region and the 19th-century report is considered uncertain.
+As its name suggests, Ruby Mountain is ruby-colored, due to the scoriaceous tephra that covers much of its summit; and the summer sun shining off the ruby-red flanks of the volcano may have started the rumour.
+No field evidence of a sufficiently recent eruption has been found in the region, and the 19th-century report is considered uncertain.